graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-This rule enforces that the root query type in any subgraph schema must be named `Query`.
+This rule enforces that the root query type in any source schema must be named `Query`.
 Defining a root query type with a name other than `Query` or using a differently named type alongside a type explicitly named `Query` creates inconsistencies in schema design and violates the composite schema